-The monitoring period runs for 10 years with 9 sites currently monitored and additional locations yet to be added to the project (the target is 12 sites).
-The monitoring approach includes the recording of stream temperatures, ecological sampling, and the taking of water samples for turbidity analysis and is carried out at a number of representative sites throughout the region.
+The monitoring period runs for 10 years with nine representative sites currently monitored throughout the region.
+The monitoring approach includes the recording of stream temperatures, ecological sampling, and the taking of water samples for turbidity analysis.
 The results of this monitoring can be used as indicators of the quality of stream habitat.
 At each location a control site is also monitored to illustrate that any changes in stream temperature observed over time are a result of fencing and planting along a given reach of stream rather than some other external factor.
 Photographing the planted and fenced reaches of stream is another part of the monitoring strategy and is undertaken to provide a visual reference of change.